gcharang/KomodoPlatform-wiki/Installing-and-Using-Komodo-Platform-(barterDEX).md

 To activate your list of electrum servers from the script, in terminal use `./electrum`.

 Native mode is faster and you need to use native wallet running with fully synced blockchain data and your barterDEX seed passphrase imported into the wallet.
 Edit the `enable` script with coin names and run `./enable` in terminal window to activate native coins for trading in barterDEX.

+#### Stopping `killing marketmaker` / Close the app

+If you want to close barterDEX, issue `pkill -15 marketmaker` every time.
+This ensures all BarterDEX process is killed safely.

+**Check the [barterDEX API Summary](https://github.com/KomodoPlatform/KomodoPlatform/wiki/BarterDEX-API-Summary-by-Category) for more info on different API calls that barterDEX supports. e.g.: `buy`, `sell`, `orderbook`, `balance` etc. Just edit them for your liking and run them in 2nd terminal.**